LIT-Protocol/lit-protocol-shopify/README.md

 This is the source code for the Lit Token Access Shopify app.

 As of Oct 10th, 2022, Lit Token Access has been open sourced.
-The hope is this becomes a community supported, free, and transparent alternative for token gating on Shopify.
+The hope is this transparent, free, and practical tool for token gating on Shopify becomes a community supported endeavor that anyone can use and trust.

-We hope this will become a living project, and will continue to actively maintain the repo to that end.
+To that end, we will continue to actively maintain the repo.
 This includes answering questions, providing support wherever we can, and reviewing PRs if anyone wishes to contribute additional features.